 - The vehicle's make, model, year and VIN (vehicle identification number)

 Oklahoma residents must purchase at least these minimum levels of liability insurance before they can register a vehicle:

 - $25,000 per person for injury

 Drivers who don't want to buy auto insurance can secure their financial responsibility with a $75,000 bond to the state DMV for each vehicle they register.

 High-risk drivers who cannot get auto insurance or a bond can call the Oklahoma Automobile Insurance Plan for assistance at 866-667-2827 or 405-842-0844.

-Car Insurance Requirements in Oklahoma: How Much Coverage Do You Need?
+How Much Coverage Do You Need in Oklahoma?

 - Centers for Disease Control and Prevention.
-"Sobering Facts: Drunk Driving in Oklahoma.”
-Accessed March 17, 2020.
+"Sobering Facts: Alcohol-Impaired Driving State Fact Sheets."
+Accessed December 28, 2020.

 - Defense Manpower Data Center.
 "Military and Civilian Personnel by Service/Agency by State/Country."
 Accessed March 16, 2020.